flass/agrogenom/pipeline/README.md

 That's all, done!

-Here is a graphical summary of that (long!) pipeline for ancestral genome reconstruction (see here for higher resolution [figallpdf]):
+Here is a graphical summary of that (long!) pipeline for ancestral genome reconstruction (see [here][figallpdf] for higher resolution):

 ![figall]